ScreamShot/php-endpoint/README.md

 # Twitter Integration
 To have your images displayed on Twitter, you have to validate your domain on [Twitter Cards Validator](https://cards-dev.twitter.com/validator).
 That's all. :-)

+# Video support
+Yay, it now has a video player :D